Recent improvements with Azure AD Conditional Access

 Lastly, under the Conditions node, a new “Device state” condition has been made available.
 The two values available are “Device Hybrid Azure AD joined” and “Device marked as compliant” and can be found under the Exclude tab.
 Using these conditions (exceptions) is most relevant to scenarios where you want to exclude login attempts coming from managed devices.

-If you’d like to take full advantage of the Azure platform, Quadrotech offers a range of bespoke migration services for large organizations.
+If you’d like to take full advantage of the Azure platform, Quadrotech offers a range of migration services – from archive migration solutions to Office 365 tenant to migration services – as well as a robust Office 365 management solution.